 the address and return date for the Voting Paper; and

 Private Notice to every Adult Registered Member if there is to be a vote taken to ratify the constitutional documents of the Mandated Iwi Organisation that gives the information in sub paragraphs 1(a)(i) to (iii).

+In the case of a General Meeting required by section 18B(4) (which relates to recognition of a new Mandated Iwi Organisation in place of the Trust) of the Act, the meeting must be notified by both:

+public notice that includes the information contained in paragraph 1(a)(i) to (iii); and

+private notice that includes the information contained in paragraph 1(c).

 Voting may be by voice or on a show of hands.
 The chairperson of the meeting may also demand a poll on a resolution either before or after any vote, which among other things, requires the Registered Beneficiaries to verify their eligibility by a process directed by the chairperson of the meeting.